 Yes, the title of this article sounds like science fiction.
 Nevertheless, declassified American and Soviet government documents confirm that UFOs flew near and even hovered over large numbers of nuclear weapons sites during the Cold War era, including bomb and missile warhead storage depots.

 A number of those incidents have been publicly discussed in recent years by ex-military personnel who witnessed the mysterious incursions at various bases.
 In one such case, a UFO apparently directed laser-like beams of light down onto the U.S. Air Force's largest nuclear Weapons Storage Area (WSA) in Europe.
-That event was mentioned during my September 27, 2010 "UFOs and Nukes" press conference, which CNN streamed live:
+That event was mentioned during my September 27, 2010 "UFOs and Nukes" press conference.

 The shocking incident occurred at the American-operated RAF Bentwaters base in Suffolk, England in December 1980.
 In the video above, Bentwaters' former Deputy Base Commander, retired USAF Col. Charles Halt, tells the assembled reporters that he personally observed the UFO, as well as the light beams emanating from it.
 Although Halt's remarks were necessarily brief during the press conference—six other USAF veterans presented testimony as well—his description of the sighting has been more detailed in previous interviews.
 As I write in my book UFOs and Nukes: